There's a new Oppo Find X on the way – and it's coming soon

 The Oppo Find X came out late 2018 and early 2019 depending on where you live, and in many regions it was one of the first Oppo phones available for you to buy.
 Now, there's an Oppo Find X2 on the way.

-Michael Tran, Oppo's UK Executive Director, spoke to our reporter Basil Kronfli at Oppo’s Innovation Day 2019 about the upcoming device, and when we can expect it.
+Michael Tran, Oppo UK's Executive Director, shared the announcement details with our reporter Basil Kronfli following Oppo's Innovation Day 2019 about the upcoming device, and when we can expect it.

 - This is what we thought of the Oppo Reno